10 Istanbul Neighborhoods

 Sisli Quarter| ©Arko Asko

 The neighbourhood is also one of the most popular places to live and shop in Istanbul.
-Some of Istanbul's largest shopping malls and most luxurious hotels are located here.
+Some of Istanbul's largest shopping malls and most luxurious hotels are located there.
 In addition, the headquarters of many large companies are located in the area.

-Thanks to its proximity to the Sea of Marmara, you'll find plenty of fish markets and street food vendors, making the neighbourhood a great place for foodies - especially if you're not looking to spend too much.
-Kadikoy Fish Market has been one of the most popular destinations for food tours in Istanbul in recent years.
-Famous full gastronomic passes, such as 'Taste of Two Continents', focus on both the Old City and Kadikoy.
+In fact, the Kadikoy fish market has been one of the most popular destinations for food tours of Istanbul in recent years.
+Famous full gastronomic passes, such as "Taste of Two Continents", focus on both the Old City and Kadikoy.

 Book a food tour of Istanbul

-Arnavutköy is the heart of Istanbul's nightlife, as well as an upscale neighbourhood along the Bosphorus known for its Ottoman waterfront mansions and fish restaurants.
 During the day it's great to stroll through the picturesque neighbourhood, taking in the many beautiful houses that dot the shores of the glittering water.
 Here you will see incredible waterfront mansions and yachts parked along the coast.

-Balat Quarter| ©Asa M
+Balat neighbourhood| ©Asa M

-Balat Quarter| ©Asa M
+Balat neighbourhood| ©Asa M

 Book a guided tour of Istanbul

-Through the Moda neighbourhood| ©Cristina JJ
+Moda Quarter| ©Cristina JJ

-Through the Moda neighbourhood| ©Cristina JJ
+Moda Quarter| ©Cristina JJ

-Moda is a very quiet neighbourhood located on the Asian side.
-It is also a popular residential area on the Asian side of Istanbul.
-Moda's banks and parks are very popular with young locals.
+The banks of Moda and the parks are very popular with young locals.
 There are a variety of charming cafes, tea gardens and restaurants along Moda's shores and inland.

 It is also a modern neighbourhood with a surprising mix of cultural hotspots and nightclubs, making it ideal for people looking to experience the traditional and cultural aspects of Istanbul but also want to party when the sun goes down.
 After dark, the area comes alive with live music in bars and pubs.